cortoproject/corto/json_serializer.md

 # Usage

-Provide a `db_json_ser_t` that follows the signature in json.h.
+Provide a `cx_json_ser_t` that follows the signature in json.h.
 Users can provide a `buffer` to which the JSON string should be serialized.
 When setting the buffer, `length` should be set to the length of the buffer (including `\0`).
 When `buffer` is left to NULL, the serializer will dynamically allocate enough memory to accomodate for the full JSON string.
 With `maxlength` a user can restrict the maximum length/memory allocated of the result string.

 `ptr` is for internal use and points to the location where the serializer should append the next string. `itemCount` is also for internal use and determines whether insertion of a `,` is required.